activecell/activecell-api/canonical/industries.md

 Fields
 ------

-* id [String] A BSON ObjectId Datatype identifier for the industry (system-defined)
+* id [String] A system-defined BSON ObjectId identifier for the industry
 * name [String] The name of the industry
-* suggested_streams [Array] An Array of Strings with suggestions for revenue streams common in the industry
+* suggested_streams [Array of Strings] Strings with suggestions for revenue streams common in the industry
-* suggested_channels [Array] An Array of Strings with suggestions for channel common in the industry
+* suggested_channels [Array of Strings] Strings with suggestions for channel common in the industry
-* suggested_segments [Array] An Array of Strings with suggestions for segments common in the industry
+* suggested_segments [Array of Strings] Strings with suggestions for segments common in the industry
-* suggested_stages [Array] An Array of Strings with suggestions for customer acquisition stages common in the industry
+* suggested_stages [Array of Strings] Suggestions for customer acquisition stages common in the industry

 Get industries